 When you first enter a house, the realtor tries to gauge where you are in the housebuying process: with a pre-qual or without, just looking or ready to move, from the area or moving and, especially, do you currently own a home or not.
 Realtors want the ability to represent a seller and buyer because very often it means a more lucrative fee for themselves, even if they offer a slight discount.
 It also lets them know your relative wealth so they can try to upsell you or if there will be issues at funding because you are waiting on selling your house.

 Anyway, play this game if you are ever looking to buy a house.
 You need a sample size of about 10 test subjects for the effect to be emphasized but when the realtor asks if you currently own, pick randomly ‘Yes’ or ‘No’.
 Mention that you are excited that housing prices are going to go up if you are willing to buy or mention that you are ready to cash in on the housing price increases (what?) if you are planning to sell.
-Try to find a disagreeing realtor.
-Rarer than a sober Irishman.
+Try to find a disagreeable realtor.
 Very often you can back them into contradictions or fun wordplay games without them even knowing it.
 This gives you bonus points in my game.